stephankfolkes/restoreOCorMaster/README.md

 ## Run
 Configure the config file and run this script using `bash restore.sh`.
 Alternatively run the script using the parameters `bash restore.sh --namespace <namespace> --instanceStatefulsetName <Operations Center or Controller statefulset name> --backupSource <local or s3> --backupFilePath <Local backup file> --s3BucketName <S3 bucket name> --s3FilePath <Path to file in S3 bucket> --rescueContainerImage <optional docker container image> --cloudLocalDownloadDir <optional local directory to download backup files>`.

+To restore more than one controller, add the list of controllers and their associated backup file paths to the `controllerList.csv` file.
+Configure variables and run `bash restoreMany.sh`.